-At Quicken Loans, you can purchase up to a two-unit property with an FHA loan.
+You can purchase up to a 4-unit property with an FHA loan.
 Unlike a conventional loan, the minimum down payment remains 3.5%.

 One thing to be aware of with FHA loans is that if you make a down payment of less than 10%, you’ll pay mortgage insurance premiums (MIP) for the life of the loan.
 By making a down payment of 10% or more, you only have to pay it monthly for 11 years.

 Qualifying active duty service members, reservists, veterans and surviving spouses of those who passed in service or as a result of a service-connected disability may apply for a VA loan.
 One of the great advantages of a VA loan is that you can get a primary home with up to four units with no down payment.

 The only thing you’ll pay is a one-time funding fee.
 This can either be paid at closing or built into the loan.
 Disabled veterans and qualifying surviving spouses are exempt from this fee.